ustart-dev/ustart/docs/docs/permissions.md

 title: Permissions
 ---

-uStart comes with [Graphql shield](https://github.com/maticzav/graphql-shield) package installed by default, providing with seamless integration.
+uStart provides seamless integration with [Graphql shield](https://github.com/maticzav/graphql-shield) package which provides the permission layer.

+## Installation

+Graphql shield support is installed...
+* by default if you say *yes* in the prompt while initializing the project with `npx ustart-cli init`
+* or explicitly using `npx ustart-cli init --shield`
+* or by installing it yourself using `npx ustart install shield`

 ## Define Permissions